Did you ever feel so amped up that you thought you were going to explode? or

 Skill #1 Tracking

-Tracking means noticing what’s happening in your body... especially the sensations inside your body.
-You will learn to tell the difference between distressing sensations and sensations of well being.
-As you Track your Nervous System, you will notice your Resilient Zone more often.
+Tracking means being aware of the sensations within your body.
+You will learn to tell the difference between distressing sensations and sensations of wellbeing.
+As you track or read your Nervous System, you will notice your Resilient Zone more often.
 Go to the iChill Menu and click on Skills, and then click Tracking to learn more about Tracking.

 Skill #2 Resourcing

-Resourcing means naming positive things in your life to connect to calming sensations to bring yourself back to your Resilient Zone.
+Resourcing means recalling things in your life that are uplifting, peaceful, joyous or calming to connect to sensations to bring yourself back to your Resilient Zone.
 Being able to name your resources is the first step, and tracking the sensations that happen inside when you think about the resource is the second step.
 Tracking resource sensations is the way we talk to the Nervous System and help it to come back into balance.

 How do we make resources stronger?